-- The only one who can make you happy is you; in private and in work
+- The only one who can make you happy is you, in private and at work.

 - As a manager, I will always make sure my colleagues can do their work in a safe environment and let them take ownership.
 The end responsibility is always mine.
 I can facilitate them with my knowledge and experience.

 If you could fill a swimming pool with one thing, what would that be?

 For swimming, you would need water – and I love a good glass of single malt whiskey, so I would fill the pool with “(fire)water”.

 (For those unfamiliar, firewater is high proof alcohol – especially whiskey!)